 Finally, remember that residential care at a hospital or center is just one step in the long process of living with schizoaffective disorder.
 Your loved one will have both successes and setbacks, and will need your love and support long after he or she has completed treatment.
 Prepare to be an active positive member of his or her support network.

-At Covington Behavioral Health Hospital, care for men and women who have been diagnosed with schizoaffective disorder is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
+At Covington Behavioral Health, care for people who have been diagnosed with schizoaffective disorder is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
 Among the members of center’s our staff who have specialized training are our full-time staff dietitian, social workers who are certified in gerontology, and physicians certified in forensic psychiatry and addictionology.

 Medication management: Some individuals with schizoaffective disorder may benefit from having certain prescription medications incorporated into their treatment plans.
 Covington patients who meet this description will have the opportunity to meet with our psychiatrist and nursing staff on a regular basis to receive medication management services.

-Individual therapy: Patients have the opportunity to meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (R.N. or LPN) for an individual therapy session every day during their time in treatment for schizoaffective disorder.
-Additional individual therapy sessions at Covington Behavioral Health Hospital may be scheduled based upon patient need.
+Individual therapy: Patients in the inpatient program may meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (RN or LPN) for individual therapy as needed.
 Individual therapy allows patients to address issues that they may be hesitant to bring up during group sessions, provides them with one-on-one feedback and guidance from experienced professionals, and helps them to develop effective skills for managing the symptoms of schizoaffective disorder.